-2. Overconfidence in abilities
+1. Overconfidence in abilities

-3. Concerns about the complexity of the strategic decision facing the company
+2. Concerns about the complexity of the strategic decision facing the company

 • Research shows that executives tend to overestimate their analytical ability.
 They think the solution to a strategic issue is simple enough to base their decision mainly on past experience, without performing a proper evaluation of the situation.

 • Executives also tend to overestimate their company’s capabilities or market position.
 Management may think competition is weak, whether because of resource limitations or an inability to execute.
 As a result, management’s plan of action is certain to work.
 And if the executives miscalculated, the plan would need only a minor adjustment to be successful.

 So, how does overconfidence affect strategic decision-making?
 Overestimating either personal or company capabilities can tempt the executive into performing a less rigorous evaluation of strategic issues.
 And as a result, poor strategic decisions occur.

+Let’s face it, there is an element of truth here; strategic issues are complex.
 This is due to a few things.
 Strategic issues are complex because of the uncertain environment companies face.
 There is uncertainty about customer needs, ability to pay, and changing demographics.
 Uncertainty from the competition: their new products, strategies, or tactics.
 Uncertainty from changing regulations or societal values.
-While operational tasks can be affected, environmental uncertainties affect strategic activity the most.
+Environmental uncertainties can have a huge impact on strategic options.

 So how does complexity impact strategy?
 We humans have a limited capacity to deal with complexity.
 So, executives may view complex problems as overwhelming.
 When this happens, action could be delayed or even avoided.